Protecting Fairness for Ohio’s Youth: Why the Right to Appeal Matters

 What is at Stake?

 Under Ohio law, every case involving a person under 18 begins in juvenile court.
-In some cases, prosecutors may seek to transfer—or “bind over”—a youth to adult court.
-This decision determines whether a young person faces age-appropriate rehabilitation or adult prosecution and decades-long imprisonment, which would have devastating and lifelong consequences on a young person.
+In some cases, prosecutors may seek to transfer—or “bindover”—a youth to adult court.
+This decision determines whether a young person faces age-appropriate rehabilitation or adult prosecution and decades-long imprisonment, which has devastating and lifelong consequences on a young person.

 D.T., a 14-year-old child, was transferred to adult court and later pled guilty.
-The Eighth District Court of Appeals appropriately overturned that transfer after finding the juvenile court failed to follow Ohio’s competency statute and made serious procedural errors.
+The Eighth District Court of Appeals appropriately overturned that transfer after finding the juvenile court failed to follow Ohio’s competency statute (e.g., ensuring a person’s mental ability to participate in and understand the legal process) and made serious procedural errors.
 Now, the State of Ohio has asked the Supreme Court to go even further—by taking away a child’s ability to appeal those kinds of errors if they plead guilty in adult court.

-Research and law alike affirm that kids are different.
+Developmental science and case law alike affirm that kids are different.
 Their brains—especially the parts governing impulse control and decision-making—are still developing well into their twenties.
 Young people are more susceptible to pressure, less capable of understanding long-term consequences, and more likely to plead guilty to avoid harsh adult sentences.

 In the last five years alone, 933 Ohio children have been bound over to adult court.
 Taking away their right to appellate review would eliminate one of the only checks ensuring these life-altering decisions are lawful and fair.